 If the microswitch doesn't operate when the door opens fully, the door continues opening until it meets a resistance and then closes.

 To CLOSE the door, the main door motor is operated until the multi-contacts on the front of the door make.
-When the door is almost closed, the mechanical latch at the back of the door latches on to the rear actuator in the body (in a similar manner to the way a normal car door latch works).
+When the door is almost closed, the mechanical latch at the back of the door latches on to the loop of the B-post actuator (in a similar manner to the way a normal car door latch works).

-The in-door actuator doesn't operate at this time however the multi-contacts tell the Control Unit that the door is almost closed and activate the rear actuator in the body which then pulls the back of the door in tight.
+The in-door actuator doesn't operate at this time however the multi-contacts tell the Control Unit that the door is almost closed and activate the B-post actuator which then pulls the back of the door in tight.

 You also have to understand, if the door ECU finds an error-condition, it will place your door in fail-safe mode and will stop working in automatic mode.
 Connecting the Peugeot PP2000 test equipment will tell you exactly which sensor or actuator or action has put your door in safety-mode.